-Aadhar Institute, 27, Kisaan Marg, Tonk Road, Jaipur Phone: 9314503070 in case of any doubt WhatsApp us at 9314503070
+Aadhar Institute, 27, Kisaan Marg, Tonk Road, Jaipur Phone: 9314503070

 - During induction, the inducer binds to the represser.
 This causes a change in conformation of the represser that greatly reduces its affinity for the lac operator site.
 The lac represser now dissociates from the operator site and allows the RNA polymerase (already in place on the adjacent promoter site) to begin transcribing the lacZ, lacY and lac A genes.
-This yields many copies of the polycistronic mRNA and, after translation, large amounts of all three enzymes. - If inducer is removed, the lac represser rapidly binds to the loc operator site and transcription is inhibited almost immediately. - The locZYA RNA transcript is very unstable and so degrades quickly such that further synthesis of the β galactosidase, permease and transacetylase ceases.
+This yields many copies of the polycistronic mRNA and, after translation, large amounts of all three enzymes. - If inducer is removed, the lac represser rapidly binds to the lac operator site and transcription is inhibited almost immediately. - The lacZYA RNA transcript is very unstable and so degrades quickly such that further synthesis of the β galactosidase, permease and transacetylase ceases.